Elina Lampela

 Elina Lampela (born 18 February 1998) is a Finnish athlete who competes in the pole vault.
+She has competed for Finland at multiple major championships including the 2020 and 2024 Olympic Games.
+She finished in fourth place at both the 2024 European Athletics Championships and 2025 European Athletics Indoor Championships.

 Career

-In July 2021 Lampela was confirmed as part of the Finnish team for the delayed 2020 Summer Olympics in Tokyo.
+In July 2021 Lampela was confirmed as part of the Finnish team for the delayed 2020 Summer Olympics in Tokyo, but did not progress to the final.

 In 2022 Lampela took part in the World Championships in Eugene, Oregon and the European Championships in Munich.
-She qualified for the final in Munich and finished eleventh overall.
+She qualified for the final in Munich and finished eleventh overall with a height of 4.40 metres.

-Lampela competed at the 2023 European Athletics Indoor Championships.
+Lampela competed at the 2023 European Athletics Indoor Championships in Istanbul, Turkey and cleared 4.45 metres but did not progress to the final.
+She competed at the 2023 World Athletics Championships in Budapest where she cleared 4.50 metres without qualifying for the final.